 The College tries to grant the preference of each student in making housing assignments and roommate pairings.
 However, there may be occasions where some assignments have to be changed in the interest of the total housing program.

-The Associate Dean of Housing and Residence Life assigns roommates for freshmen.
+The Associate Dean of Students for Campus & Residential Life assigns roommates for freshmen.
 Mutual roommate requests submitted by June 1 will be granted.